numpy/numpy/doc/source/reference/c-api/array.rst

 values indicating the kind of sort to perform (that is, whether it is a stable and/or descending sort).
 If the strided loop depends on the flags, a good way to deal with this is to define :c:macro:`NPY_METH_get_loop`, and not set any of the other loop slots.
+Note that for both ascending and descending sorts, NaN-like values should be sorted to the end.

 .. c:struct:: PyArrayMethod_SortParameters